 temperate: a region or climate characterized by mild temperatures

-tropical: a climate that is non-arid and in which all twelve months have a mean temperature warmer than 18°C
+tropical: a non-arid climate in which all twelve months have mean temperatures warmer than 18° C

 Did You Know?
 (Ag Facts)